Cauliflower Pizza with Basil Sauce

-- Press the doughy mixture with your fingers until it fills the pizza dish evenly.
+- Divide the mixture in half, one for each pizza dish.
+Press the doughy mixture with your fingers until it fills the pizza dish evenly.

 - Bake for 20-30 minutes.
-The base will shrink a little during cooking and should be nice and dry in the middle.
-If it is still a little soggy, cover the edges of the base with foil and return to the oven for a further 10-15 minutes.
+The bases will shrink a little during cooking and should be nice and dry in the middle.
+If they are still a little soggy, cover the edges of the bases with foil and return to the oven for a further 10-15 minutes.

-- Once the base is firm, remove from the oven and cover with tomato sauce and preferred toppings.
+- Once the bases are firm, remove from the oven.

 - Bake for a further 5-10 minutes.

-- While the pizza is cooking, scoop the avocado flesh into a small blender.
+- While the pizzas are cooking, scoop the avocado flesh into a small blender.

 - Add the rest of the sauce ingredients and blend until smooth and creamy.

 - Season the sauce with salt and pepper to taste.
 A little water can be added for a runnier consistency.